Pacific Fleet Submarine Museum & USS Bowfin Honolulu, HI

 You can park in the Pearl Harbor National Memorial Visitor Center parking lot and enter through the memorial entrance.

-The USS Bowfin Submarine Museum & Park is open daily from 7 AM - 5 PM (subject to change without prior notice).
+The Pacific Fleet Submarine Museum is open daily from 7 AM - 5 PM (subject to change without prior notice).
 Last entry is 30 minutes prior to closing.
 Closed on New Year's Day, Thanksgiving and Christmas.

-Is USS Bowfin Submarine Museum & Park appropriate for children?
+Is Pacific Fleet Submarine Museum suitable for children?

-Yes, the USS Bowfin Submarine Museum & Park is generally appropriate for children and offers educational insights into naval history and life aboard a submarine.
-Additionally, a family-friendly version of the complimentary audio tour is also available.
+Yes, the Pacific Fleet Submarine Museum is generally appropriate for children and offers educational insights into naval history and life aboard a submarine.
+A family-friendly version of the complimentary audio tour is also available.
 However, sensitivity to historical and warfare topics, as well as the child's age and interests, should be considered before visiting.
 Also, please note that children under age 4 are not permitted on the submarine for safety reasons.

 How long is the tour?

-Plan approximately 1.5–2 hours to tour the submarine and grounds.
-If you select the Passport to Pearl Harbor ticket option, plan to spend about 7 hours visiting all of the historic sites.
+Plan for approximately 1.5 to 2 hours to explore the museum, submarine, and grounds.
+If you select the Passport to Pearl Harbor ticket option, plan to spend about 7 hours visiting all four of the historic sites.

-Are there vegan or vegetarian food options on-site?
+Are there vegan or vegetarian food options at the museum?

-Yes.
-Jake’s Street Food in the Pacific Fleet Submarine Museum offers vegetarian options while Lanaikea Cafe in the Pearl Harbor Aviation Museum offers vegan options.
+Yes, Jake's Street Food at the Pacific Fleet Submarine Museum offers vegetarian options.
+The Lanaikea Cafe in the Pearl Harbor Aviation Museum offers vegan options.

-What items are not allowed at the USS Bowfin Submarine Museum and Park?
+What items are not allowed at the Pacific Fleet Submarine Museum?

-For security reasons bags are not permitted inside any of the Pearl Harbor Historic Sites, including backpacks, purses, camera bags, fanny packs, luggage, diaper bags, etc. Storage for bags is offered onsite for a fee near the entrance to the visitor center.
+For security reasons, bags are not permitted inside any Pearl Harbor Historic Site, including backpacks, purses, camera bags, fanny packs, luggage, and diaper bags.
+Lockers are available near the visitor center entrance for a fee.

 Can I bring a pet?